 Walking and Forgetting About Perfection

 Take myself, for instance.
-There's a rumour of Italian blood in the family and if my fuse is anything to go by, there might be some truth to it.
+There's a rumour of Italian blood in the family, and if my fuse is anything to go by, there might be some truth to it.
 Sometimes, when I take my Bull Terrier cross, Alice, for a walk, she sorely tests my maybe-Mediterranean temper.
 When we leave the house and go towards the lagoon, she walks perfectly.
 Try turning back.
 Alice knows the walk's over.
 Alice doesn't want to go home.
-She inches forward, sometimes comes to a complete standstill.
+She inches forward, sometimes coming to a complete standstill.
 More times than I care to admit, I had to carry her back.
-It's so exasperating, Zen dies a bad death each time.
+It's so exasperating; Zen dies a bad death each time.

 Then I gripped something—perfection is mental poison.
-Not in the way that it kills, but spoils.
-How many perfectly enjoyable moments have we sunk because it didn't hold up to our views of perfection?
+Not in the way that it kills, but it spoils.
+How many perfectly enjoyable moments have we sunk because they didn't hold up to our views of perfection?
 Instead of getting huffy with Alice (and this took saintly patience), I let her do what she wanted.
 The cajoling gone, she explored her way back home, nose on the ground, ears interested in some hidden bug in the grass.
 I even started enjoying our trips back because her slowness offered more time to observe her simple pleasures.
 On top of that, walking is a healthy exercise that tends to bring relaxation on its own.

 Grooming to Relax

-The need to relax is also a form of emotional healing, from stress mostly.
+The need to relax is also a form of emotional healing, mostly from stress.
 Animals are also affected by tension, even if it's just the neighbourhood postman doing his rounds.
 Some dogs are just high-strung.
-Nearly all pets enjoy a good coat brushing or hands stroking their fur.
-There's also some scientific evidence that such repetitive moves, like brushing a dog, knitting or building a puzzle, is an effective way to banish stress.
+Nearly all pets enjoy a good coat-brushing or hands stroking their fur.
+There's also some scientific evidence that such repetitive moves, like brushing a dog, knitting or building a puzzle, are an effective way to banish stress.
 This activity is a relaxing time for both the pet and owner.

 Watching Dogs and Letting Go